 Looking to find out what are the benefits of Agile project management?
 Learn the advantages of Agile for successful project delivery and happy customers.

-Since the release of the Agile manifesto, more and more companies outside the sector have started realizing the advantages of Agile project management over the traditional approach.
+Since the release of the Agile manifesto, more and more companies outside the software development sector have started realizing the advantages of Agile project management over the traditional approach.

 In the following paragraphs, we will introduce you to 5 essential Agile benefits, so bear with us.

 Let's face it.
 Nowadays, everything changes rapidly, especially in knowledge work.
-Take, for example, the technology innovations that appear on the market almost every year.
+Take, for example, the technological innovations that appear on the market almost every year.

 This process helps you reduce the risk of failing to deliver your projects.
 Whenever a customer changes their requirements, you will be more flexible and adapt to whatever the situation is right on the spot, as opposed to significantly delaying your project.

 This saves you the extra hassle, resources, and costs that you would've otherwise accumulated if you had to go back and start the project all over again.
 As a result, you will be working on a more cost-efficient project which will provide you with the means to make the final product or service cheaper for the end customer.

 One of Agile project management's most significant benefits is that it improves the chance of meeting customers' expectations.
 This happens with constant customer collaboration through the frequent feedback loops in an Agile process.

 As work is continuously delivered to the end-customers, they can see and give their respective thoughts on actionable deliverables.
 This makes sure that teams better understand customer's specifications to provide them with the right products and services.

 However, this is one piece of the puzzle.
 The other is less common but not less important.
 It is known as the Lean/Agile practice of "building quality in", which ensures that each work item meets certain quality standards at every step of the workflow.

 Let's briefly examine below how you can build quality in your process.